tsustyle/jopy/README.md

 ### What does it do?

-Joplin saves images with a random name, this script will parse the exported markdown file and rename them to your spefications.
+Joplin saves images with a random name, this script will parse the exported markdown file and rename them to your spefications (in a new file called new.md).

 Example before: